Updated: Nov 24, 2021

 The trapezius muscle can elevate, depress, rotate, and retract the scapula, which is also known as the shoulder blades.

-However, the top portion is primarily made up of Type 2 fibres and the lower portion of the trap muscle is made up of predominantly Type 1 fibres.
+The upper half of the muscle is primarily made up of type 2 fibres and the lower half of the trap muscle is made up of predominantly type 1 fibres.

 You can read up on the traps fibre type composition here.

 So why should you train the traps muscle?

 Well firstly, the traps muscle is used as a stabiliser during many different exercises.

 Secondly, a developed traps muscle can make your physique and body look much wider, bigger and more aesthetic.